Akshay-Gupta10/Roamify/README.md

 - Dotenv (secure config management)

 ## ⚙️ Installation
-1.Install all the dependencies i.e. npm install
+1. Install all the dependencies i.e. npm install

-2.Create a file named ".env" and enter the following credentials:
+2. Create a file named ".env" and enter the following credentials:
 MAP_TOKEN=your_mapbox_token
 CLOUDINARY_CLOUD_NAME=your_cloud_name
 CLOUDINARY_KEY=your_api_key